Best Nutrition for PCOS Patients Wanting to Lose Weight

 - Anxiety and depression

-- Darkening of skin, particularly in body folds and creases typically in armpits, neck, and groin (this is called Acanthosis nigricans)
+- Darkening of skin, typically in armpits, neck, and groin (called Acanthosis nigricans)

 Can nutrition help with PCOS?

-The short answer, yes!
-While there is no cure for PCOS, nutrition should be the first intervention for managing signs and symptoms of PCOS like insulin resistance and to aid in weight loss in those with overweight or obesity.
-Making appropriate dietary changes can help individuals with PCOS achieve 5-10% weight loss, improve insulin sensitivity, and lower lipid levels, while also aiding in the following: controlling acne, managing excess hair growth, and regulating menstrual cycles.
+While there is no cure for PCOS, nutrition should be the first intervention for managing signs and symptoms, including insulin resistance, and to aid in weight loss for those with overweight or obesity.
+Making appropriate dietary changes can help individuals with PCOS achieve 5-10% weight loss, improve insulin sensitivity, and lower lipid levels.
+Nutrition can also help with controlling acne, managing excess hair growth, and regulating menstrual cycles.

-The best nutrition plan is a nutrient-rich diet you can follow long-term without feeling deprived.
 While there is no one “perfect” diet for PCOS, research shows that a number of dietary approaches including the DASH diet, the Mediterranean diet, and plant-based diets have been effective in managing PCOS-related symptoms.
-All of these dietary approaches share common themes that make up our recommendations below.
+Something all of these dietary approaches have in common?
+They help minimize insulin spikes.

 Unlike simple carbohydrates, complex carbohydrates have a stabilizing effect on blood sugar and insulin levels, and even support a healthy gut microbiome, which may improve PCOS symptoms.